Feel like yourself again

 • Hair vitamins and supplements

-Let’s look at how you’ll employ each one of these in more detail.
+Let’s look at each one of these in more detail.

 Use the Right Shampoo

-Sebum is a type of natural oil that’s secreted by your sebaceous glands.
+Sebum is a natural oil secreted by your sebaceous glands.
 When sebum builds up on your scalp, it can cause your skin to become too oily and give your hair a heavy feeling, but you need some of it to protect your hair.

 Many shampoos contain harsh ingredients that can dry out your hair and scalp, increasing your risk of developing damaged hair.

-Try to choose a shampoo that’s formulated for your hair type, particularly if you have bleached or artificially colored hair.
-If possible, look for a shampoo that also contains ingredients that are used to stimulate growth and promote extra thickness — our Volumizing Shampoo and Dandruff Detox Pyrithione Zinc Shampoo are worth checking out.
+Try to choose a shampoo that’s formulated for your hair type, especially if you have bleached or artificially colored hair.
+If possible, look for a shampoo that also contains ingredients that stimulate growth and promote extra thickness.
+Our Volumizing Shampoo and Dandruff Detox Pyrithione Zinc Shampoo are worth checking out.

 If most over-the-counter shampoos seem to upset your scalp and hair, consider switching to a sulfate-free shampoo.
 This type of shampoo may be less likely to cause irritation or negatively affect your hair’s ability to stay soft and smooth.